lochungtin/Snake/README.md

 # Snake

-Simple game of snake coded in static html, js, and css
+Simple game of snake coded in static HTML, JavaScript, and CSS

 ## Basics